ActioPtyLtd/datapipes-pipescript/README.md

 ```

 ## Config - Services Section
+The Services Section allows one to define API endpoints and the appropriate routing that needs to occur for different http methods.
+The BNF form is shown below:

 ```BNF
 <services_section> ::= 'services = [ ' <services> ' ]'
 <services> ::= <service> [',' <services>]